LucaMelis0/password-strength-classification/README.md

 dataset is not balanced, the data is under-sampled, meaning that only part of these three subsets is considered, so that the corresponding number of samples related to each class is the same.

-After the data preprocessing phase, it is split into training and test sets; therefore, K-Fold cross-validation is implemented in order to assess the performance of the classifiers.
-The performance is thus evaluated considering the accuracy, fit time and prediction time on the validation set, different for each iteration of K-Fold.
+After the preprocessing phase, the data is split into training and test sets; therefore, K-Fold cross-validation is implemented in order to assess the performance of the classifiers.
+The performance is evaluated considering the accuracy, fit time and prediction time on the validation set, different for each iteration of K-Fold.

-Finally, the cross-validation is performed, the program will then train the classifiers on the training set and test them on the test set.
+Finally, after cross-validation has been performed, the program will then train the classifiers on the training set and test them on the test set.
 The performance of the classifiers is then evaluated looking at the accuracy, the confusion matrix and the classification report.
+New passwords, not related to the dataset, are also classified.

 ### Dependencies